limshoonkit/WFGY/Avatar/eval/README.md

 That is why this layer exists.

-The eval layer is where the branch asks harder questions like:
+The Eval layer is where the branch asks harder questions like:

 1. does the branch survive blackfan pressure
 2. does persona continuity remain visible under real tasks